kgxsz/canary/README.md

 # Canary
 A repository for messing around with AWS Lambda and Terraform.

-# Infrastructre
+# Infrastructure
-- First time around, run `terraform init infrastructure`.
+- First time around: `terraform init infrastructure`.
-- After that, you can run `terraform apply infrastructure`.
+- To deploy changes: `terraform apply infrastructure`.
-- When you're finished, run `terraform desttoy infrastructure`.
+- To remove everything: `terraform destroy infrastructure`.